How to Start Oil Painting for Beginners

-If you have a budding interest in taking up a new creative hobby, this simple guide will help you learn how to start oil painting with your best foot forward.
+If you have a budding interest in taking up a new creative hobby, this simple guide will help you learn how to start oil painting for beginners with your best foot forward.

 Learning any new craft comes with its share of challenges, but no need to stress!
 In fact, according to the Harvard Medical School, "creative activities can relieve stress, aid communication and help arrest cognitive decline."